SmoQySuite/SmoQyDQMC.jl/docs/src/tutorials/hubbard_square_mpi.md

     δG_max = 1e-6, # Threshold for numerical error corrected by stabilization.
-    symmetric = false, # Whether symmetric propagator definition is used. checkerboard = false, # Whether checkerboard approximation is used. seed = abs(rand(Int)), # Seed for random number generator. filepath = "." # Filepath to where data folder will be created.
+    symmetric = false, # Whether symmetric propagator definition is used. checkerboard = false, # Whether checkerboard approximation is used. write_files_concurrent = true, # Whether to write binned data to file during simulation or hold it in memory. seed = abs(rand(Int)), # Seed for random number generator. filepath = "." # Filepath to where data folder will be created.
 )